eslint/eslint/docs/src/use/troubleshooting/couldnt-determine-the-plugin-uniquely.md

 It will instead print the aforementioned error.

 Note that this issue is only present in the legacy "eslintrc" configurations.
-The new ["flat" config system](../configure/configuration-files.md) have you `import` the dependencies yourself, removing the need for ESLint to attempt to determine their version uniquely.
+The new ["flat" config system](../configure/configuration-files.md) has you `import` the dependencies yourself, removing the need for ESLint to attempt to determine their version uniquely.

 ## Resolution